cncf/landscape/INSTALL.md

 If you can't find the right logo on the web, you can create a custom one and host it in this repo:

 1. Save the logo to `src/hosted_logos/`, for example, `src/hosted_logos/apex.svg`.
-Use lowercase spinal case (i.e., hypens) for the name.
+Use lowercase spinal case (i.e., hyphens) for the name.
 1. Update landscape.yml, for example, `logo: ./src/hosted_logos/apex.svg`.
 The location must start with`./src/hosted_logos`.
 1. If you've updated the local logo since a previous commit, you need to delete the cached version in `src/logos/`.
 E.g., delete `src/logos/apex.svg`.
 1. Update `processed_landscape.yml` with `yarn fetch`.